Kerudal/config_i3/README.md

 ```
 ZSH_THEME="agnoster"
 ```
-This[website](https://github.com/robbyrussell/oh-my-zsh)has a list of all the themes you could install on oh my zsh
+This [website] (https://github.com/robbyrussell/oh-my-zsh)has a list of all the themes you could install on oh my zsh